Do you know how much sugar is in your diet? See why added sugars are a concern and how to cut back.By Mayo Clinic Staff

 - Tooth decay.
 All forms of sugar promote tooth decay by allowing bacteria to multiply and grow.
 The more often and longer you snack on foods and beverages with either natural sugar or added sugar, the more likely you are to develop cavities, especially if you don't practice good oral hygiene.

-The American Heart Association has even more-specific guidelines for added sugar — no more than 100 calories a day from added sugar for most women and no more than 150 calories a day for most men.
-That's about 6 teaspoons of added sugar for women and 9 for men.
+The American Heart Association advises a stricter limit for added sugars — no added sugar for children younger than age 2, no more than 100 calories from added sugar a day for children older than age 2 and most women, and no more than 150 calories from added sugar a day for most men.
+That's about 6 teaspoons or 24 grams of sugar for children older than age 2 and women, and 9 teaspoons or 36 grams of sugar for men.

 Ingredients are listed in descending order by weight.
-If you see sugar listed among the first few ingredients, the product is likely to be high in added sugar.
+If you see sugar listed among the first few ingredients, the product is likely to be high in added sugars.

 Check for ingredients ending in "ose" — that's the chemical name for many types of sugar, such as fructose, glucose, maltose and dextrose.
-Here's a list of other common types of added sugar:
+Here's a list of other common types of added sugars:

 - Cane juice and cane syrup